Seaview summer startup eyed with March mobilization for HDD boring

-Once it comes into production, Seaview will be the 16th onshore gas field operated by Hilcorp on the Kenai, Starck said.
+Once it comes into production, Seaview will be the 16th field operated by Hilcorp in the Cook Inlet basin.

 Gas and oil potential at Whiskey GulchHilcorp is hoping the Whiskey Gulch exploration prospect, located three miles north of Anchor Point, can be developed into field number 17 for the company on the Kenai.

 “The team is very excited about this one,” Starck said.
 “The thing that’s most exciting about this one is … it’s all on roads, with a very known, feasible connect point for Enstar, which gets that gas right off to market quickly; that being said, you’re still talking about two to three years between right of way, installation, and permitting.

 “This is an exploration target for us; we found it doing a survey about four or five years ago and have slowly been identifying the structure and delineating what we want to go after here and seeing if there’s potential with further exploration activities.”